I used iWriter for a week trying to find ways to write articles online and turn a profit. This is my experience.

 By this point, I was done.
 I wanted to delete the account and forget the experience since this was a dead end.
 Either the website was a scam or clients did not want to post their requests there anymore.
 But the story does not end here; we are only getting closer to the good part.

 When I made the account, I decided to sift through its pages and see what it had to offer.
 They had what they call a boot camp for new writers.
 What does it mean?
 Let me spare you the pompous details.
-They ask for around 200 dollars.
+They ask for around $200.
 They will then give you an English test and based on the number of answers that you got right you would become either an Elite or a Premium member.

-Does this type or request remind you of those classic “Pay me X amount of money, and I will send you my book on how I lost 100lbs” or “I am a Nigerian prince, and you are my long lost relative.
+Does this type of request remind you of those classic “Pay me X amount of money, and I will send you my book on how I lost 100 pounds,” or “I am a Nigerian prince, and you are my long lost relative.
 I have found you, and I want to send you my inheritance, but I need a small sum of money to do this.
 Help me, and you will inherit all that I have” types of ads?
 Because I suddenly had a flashback.

 What was worse?
 Three days after I made the account I got an email telling me all about this excellent boot camp opportunity.
-I would have deleted the account right then and there, but I wanted to wait until the one week mark to make sure it was a complete scam.
+I would have deleted the account right then and there, but I wanted to wait until the one-week mark to make sure it was a complete scam.

-How To Delete The Account
+How to Delete the Account

 So, now that the week trial passed and I was done with the website, I decided to delete the account.
 I went under my Profile tab, looking for that “Cancel/Delete account” button.
 I had no luck finding it.
 So I decided to ask the internet for advice.